 Sustainable or Green Chemistry aims to make the chemicals and related industries both environmentally and economically sustainable.

-I am interested in using solvents to improve chemical processes.
+I am interested in using an exciting class of solvents - ionic liquids - to improve chemical processes.
 I have worked with ionic liquids throughout my research career.
 Recently, interest from both academic and commercial chemists in these has increased dramatically.
 I hope that my work has made a significant contribution to this change in attitude.
-I also work with other solvents, e.g. siloxanes, PEG's and solvents from renewable resources, all with a view to the development of sustainable solvent technologies.
 My research covers a broad range of the chemical sciences and I have been the author of papers in all three of the traditional branches of the subject (Inorganic, Organic and Physical).
 I am particularly interested in clean synthesis and catalysis.

 The central academic aim of my research is to understand the role that the immediate chemical environments in which reacting species find themselves influence the reaction process.
 I also aim to use this understanding to provide more effective chemical processes by the matching of the reaction with the optimum reaction environment.
 The principal foci of my investigations are the reactions themselves and how they change in rate, product distributions etc. My group correlates our synthetic results with calculated values (e.g. gas phase acidities) and physical measurements (e.g. the spectra of probe dye molecules).